A Private SUSY 4HDM with FCNC in the Up-sector: The SUSY four-Higgs doublet model

+In this section we shall discuss the general Higgs potential for the supersymmetric model with four Higgs Doublets, following the notation of Ref. \cite{kawase}.
+After discussing the minimization conditions, the general form of the Higgs mass matrices will be derived.

+The Higgs doublets are the scalar components of the Higgs chiral multiplets, and are written as follows:

+where $H^0_k$, is given by As in the MSSM, $H_{ui}$ should have an hypercharge equal to -1, while for $H_{d,l}$ it is +1.
+The Higgs doublets with hypercharge +1 give mass to the down type quarks sector $(H_d)$ and the charged leptons $(H_l)$. \\

-As it was show in \cite{kawase,kanemura} the scalar potential of the Higgs fields takes the following form
+As it was show in \cite{kawase,kanemura}, the scalar potential of the Higgs fields takes the following form

-Here $H_{d_2}=H_l$.
-In general the parameters $\mu_{ij}$ and $b_{ij}$ could be complex, but for simplicity throughout this paper we shall take them as real parameters.
-The VEVs are parametrized in terms the angles $\alpha,\beta$ and $\omega$ as follows:
+here $H_{d_2}=H_l$.
+In general the parameters $\mu_{ij}$, $\tilde{m}_{ui,di}$ and $b_{ij}$ could be complex, but for simplicity throughout this paper we shall take them to be real parameters.
+The vev's are parametrized in terms of the total SM vev ($v$) and the angles $\alpha,\beta$ and $\omega$ as follows:

 The minimization conditions $\frac{\partial V}{\partial H_{ui}^0}=0$ and $\frac{\partial V}{\partial H_{di}^0}=0$ evaluated in the VEVs take the following form: